3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 - You can check out the `transform` options in the Dev Tools using autocomplete.

-**Transform Shorthand**:
+##### Transform Shorthand

+- With **transform shorthand**, you can combine multiple transform options together.

-1. `transform: scale(2) skewX(20deg) rotate(4deg);`
+- `transform: scale(2) skewX(20deg) rotate(4deg);`

 <br />

-### 3D Space
+### 3D Transformations in the 3D Space

-3D transformations extends CSS transform to allow elements in CSS to be transformed in three-dimensional space.
+3D transformations extends CSS transform to allow elements in CSS to be transformed in a three-dimensional space.
 You use the same values for the x and y-axis (horizontally and vertically).
 The z-axis allows us to transform front and back/extend out of the screen or 2D pane.

 #### New CSS Properties